bootpop/pyton/README.md

 # **Water Game**<br />
 Mini game that requires you to fill an empty glass with water.
 Compete against a CPU to see who can get the closest to the generated volume before it overflows.

+# **Herb Randomizer**<br />
+Inspired by a certain pizza pasta.
+Mini game that tasks you to heal yourself with herbs.
+However, each herb has a 10% chance to contain a lethal poison.
+Heal yourself as much as possible whilst avoiding the poison.